When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Here, Engwe have gone for a tried and tested 1000w geared rear hub motor, but the icing on the cake is a dual battery system giving the X26 an unmatched 1401Wh of energy capacity.
+Here, Engwe has gone for a tried and tested 1000w geared rear hub motor, but the icing on the cake is a dual battery system giving the X26 an unmatched 1401Wh of energy capacity.
 The primary battery is 48v 19.2Ah with the secondary being 48v 10Ah (total 48v 29.2Ah).
-What this will mean in terms of total range remains to be seen, but I would say the claimed range of up to 62 miles (100 km) should be easily achievable with sensible use.
+What this will mean in terms of the total range remains to be seen, but I would say the claimed range of up to 62 miles (100 km) should be easily achievable with sensible use.

 The rear hub motor is rated to 1000w with a claimed peak output of 1200w.
 This should be enough to power the X26 up fairly steep hills.
-Hub motors aren’t renowned for their hill-climbing strengths – I have tested the Engwe Engine Pro and the EP-2 Pro on very steep (20% gradient) climbs and they do really start to struggle, requiring a fair bit of rider input.
+Hub motors aren’t renowned for their hill-climbing strengths – I have tested the Engwe Engine Pro and the EP-2 Pro on very steep (20% gradient) climbs and they do start to struggle, requiring a fair bit of rider input.
 On moderate hills, however, they perform very well.

 As far as I can ascertain, the X26 uses a cadence sensor for pedal assist.
-It would have been great to have torque-sensing assist on an e-bike like this as it really improves responsiveness and motor efficiency.
-More and more Chinese manufactures are using this technology, and torque sensors are now fitted on the Fiido M21 and the soon-to-be-released Ado Beast folding electric fat bike.
+It would have been great to have torque-sensing assist on an e-bike like this as it improves responsiveness and motor efficiency.
+More and more Chinese manufacturers are using this technology, and torque sensors are now fitted on the Fiido M21 and the soon-to-be-released Ado Beast folding electric fat bike.

 There is a 48v 19Ah battery in the frame and the second 48v 10Ah battery is integrated into the oversized seat post.
-The dual battery arrangement is what really sets the Engwe X26 apart from the competition.
+The dual battery arrangement is what sets the Engwe X26 apart from the competition.
 It’s nothing new, indeed, dual battery set-ups can be found on several more expensive brands.
-The Freesky Alaska has two batteries, and is cheaper.
+The Freesky Alaska has two batteries and is cheaper.
 But, that’s only available in the US.

 As I have mentioned above, the claimed range of 62 miles does seem quite feasible, providing the bike is used sensibly.
 I reckon if you treated it like an electric moped and didn’t pedal, you’d tear through the battery much quicker.
-On the flip side, if you were really frugal with the assist, then I reckon maybe more than 62 miles could be achievable.
+On the flip side, if you were frugal with the assist, then I reckon maybe more than 62 miles could be achievable.
 I’ve been getting 40 miles out of the Engine Pro battery and that is 768Wh If I can get hold of an Engwe X26 for a review in 2023, I’ll put this to the test.

-A full colour display is used on the X26.
+A full-colour display is used on the X26.
 The screen layout looks identical to the display used on their Engine Pro e-bike.
 Assuming it has the same functionality, then it should be a really good display.
-Clear to read and lots of options to fine-tune assist levels.
+Clear to read and has lots of options to fine-tune assist levels.
 Plus, it does have the auto lights on/off feature, but I didn’t see any mention of a regen function.